Jesus said: “Therefore, I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.” Mark 11:24.

 Amen.

-For more resources, click the link to the left for the prayer archive.
+For more resources, click the here for the daily devotions archive.